databricks/koalas/README.md

 [![Build Status](https://travis-ci.com/databricks/spark-pandas.svg?token=Rzzgd1itxsPZRuhKGnhD&branch=master)](https://travis-ci.com/databricks/spark-pandas)

 # spark-pandas
 Spark is cute.
-Sparky is _pandorable_.

 Pandas dataframe APIs on Apache Spark

-This package modifies PySpark's dataframe API to make it compliant (mostly) with the Pandas API (i.e. more pandorable).
+This package modifies PySpark's dataframe API to make it compliant (mostly) with the Pandas API.

 Requirements:
  - spark 2.4 (at least 2.3+ if you want to use UDFs)